About this object

 Evil spirits in disease today

 Despite the advances in our scientific understanding of disease, the belief that evil spirits enter people and cause disease or disability is still commonplace.
 Millions of people across the world pray for healing.
-In the USA for example, 80% of people pray for healing – and many Americans visit Christian faith healers, who claim they can cure disease by driving out evil spirits.
+In the USA for example, 80% of people pray for healing.
+Many Americans visit Christian faith healers, who claim they can cure disease by driving out evil spirits.

 - Why do you think the islanders believed that the wooden figures would protect them from evil spirits?